hubiquitus-old/hubiquitus/docs/Reference.md

 ### What it is ?

-### An open messaging protocol

-> TO BE DESCRIBED

 #### An actor-based applications framework

 The Hubiquitus design follows the "everything is an actor" philosophy, meaning that every Hubiquitus apps are made of actors, thus complying with the [Actor Model](http://en.wikipedia.org/wiki/Actor_model)) paradigm.

 Actors are the *neurons* of our apps.

 **An actor is a form of lightweight computational entity that sequentially process incoming messages received on its inbox**